 You had a bad day at the workplace.
 You are upset and angered.
 You are in no position to argue back and cannot release your anger.
 Instead, you take it all out on your partner.
 You bicker over dinner and pick fights over small issues.
 Sounds relatable?

 More often than not, arguments happen due to the transference of anger.
 Your partner may not be the person you are angry with, but you take it out on them.
 It’s because the helplessness you felt at work (or any situation that upset you) strips your feeling of control.
 You know you can easily unload your frustrations onto your partner – they love you enough to forgive your outbursts.
 This sets a very dangerous precedent, and your relationship may be facing truly difficult times.
+If you think your anger goes to an extreme level, then you should take anger-management classes.

 2. Finding Fault